A-kly/School-Vault/PSYCH 258/Topic 8 - Autobiographical Memory.md

 		3. **Explain** fallacy: explain why the misinformation is wrong
 		4. **Fact**: repeat the truth again, with credible alternative explanation

-- **----------**: developing immunity to misinformation in the future by using psychological inoculation techniques
+- **==prebunking==**: developing immunity to misinformation in the future by using psychological inoculation techniques
 	- based on **inoculation theory** (McGuire, 1961), which uses the metaphor of protection against disease by immunization
 	- pre-exposure to weakened versions of a stronger, future threat can safeguard an attitude or belief from influence or persuasion
 	- includes a forewarning about harmful misinformation, and pre-emptive disproof of the falsehood
 	- prebunking found to be more effective than debunking (Jolley & Douglas, 2017)
 	- evidence (van der Linden et al., 2017):
 		- asked people’s beliefs about topics including climate change
 		- dependent variable: 0-100 agreement whether humans are causing global warming
 		- over 2,000 participants then randomized into independent variable conditions:
 			- facts-only group: told there was 97% consensus among climate scientists about human-caused climate change
 			- misinformation only: shown “Global Warming Petition Project”
-	- -------------: got facts and misinformation
+			- ==false-balance:== got facts and misinformation
 			- inoculation: given forewarning about misinformation, and facts
 			- full inoculation: received forewarning, facts, and prebunk about the bogus petition
 		- latter two groups were then exposed to the misinformation
 		- results: change in dependent variable pre- vs. post

 ![effects of prebunking graph](PSYCH%20258/Attachments/p258s08-05.png)